LuisCorralR/InverseAcoustics/CUDA/README.md

 # CUDA code

 BEM calculations are based in the [OpenBEM](http://openbem.dk/) library [1] modified to run on CUDA cuDoubleComplex arrays.
+CSVD and TSVD are based on the [Regularization Tools Version 4.1](http://www2.compute.dtu.dk/~pcha/Regutools/) library [2].
+It mantains the same formulas but the scripts are modified to run on CUDA cuDoubleComplex arrays.

 # References

 [1] V. Cutanda Henríquez and P. M. Juhl, *OpenBEM - An open source Boundary Element Method software in Acoustics,* Internoise 2010, 2010.
+[2] P. C. Hansen, *Regularization Tools Version 4.0 for Matlab 7.3,* Numerical Algorithms, 46 (2007), pp. 189-194.

 # BSD License
+Copyright © 1998, Per Christian Hansen<br/>
 Copyright © 2020,Vicente Cutanda Henriquez and Peter Møller Juhl<\br>
 Copyright © 2024, Luis Corral